-The proposed project involves the development of new streets at Stolte Ranch, Unit 8 in San Antonio, Texas.
+The proposed project involves the development of the new streets at Presa Grove Subdivision in San Antonio, Texas.
 The proposed pavement areas are anticipated to include Local and Collector type streets.
-Clay or Marl / Limestone subgrades are anticipated.
-Cut and fill information is not available at this time.
+Cut and fill information are not available for our use at this time.
+Brown Clay or Tan Sandy Clay subgrades are anticipated.